Ethereum 101: The Ultimate Guide to Understanding Ethereum

 Once upon a time, a merry band of fellows got together and decided to change the world.
 This happened not long after Bitcoin came into existence.
 They bounced a bunch of ideas back and forth in a rented house dubbed "the spaceship" in Zug, Switzerland back in 2014, and came up with a different way to use blockchain technology.

-The Ethereum Foundation, a non-profit organisation, was formed to drive the development and awareness of the Ethereum network.
-It is still playing an essential role to this day.
-You can find out more about it on their website Ethereum.org.
+The Ethereum Foundation, a non-profit organization, was formed to drive the development and awareness of the Ethereum network.
+It still plays an essential role to this day.
+You can find out more about it on their website, Ethereum.org.

 The DAO and the Hard Fork